Who can enter:

 - Each Entry will be reviewed for completeness and appropriateness of the Challenge by the Challenge Administrator.
 Each Entry which, in the Challenge Administrator’s judgment, reasonably completes all the fields in the Official Entry Form will be deemed a “Qualified Entry”.
 If an Entry is not deemed qualified, the Entry will be disqualified.
 The Challenge Administrator has sole authority for determining whether a Team is qualified and an entry is complete.

 - Utilization of content, technology, materials or other intellectual property not created or owned by Entrant or without authorized license is grounds for disqualification and legal action.
-Evidence that an Entrant is misrepresenting or inducing others to misrepresent support or engagement with Entrant’s project is grounds for disqualification.
+Evidence that an Entrant is misrepresenting or inducing others to misrepresent support or engage with Entrant’s project is grounds for disqualification.

 - All information submitted must be non-confidential.